shinystararcher/EAW-MP-Balance/README.md

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 * Authors
-Lukas - most of the code
+Lukas - some of the code
 Tom - some code and writeups.
-Feveros - Wingbardy Decisions
+Feveros - a bunch of code
 Ser Pounce - Blackrock Changes

 * Acknowledgments